epoptes/epoptes/README.md

 gnome-remote-desktop should be utilized instead, but in an automated manner.
-A `vnc-wayland` shell script was developed that uses the [grdctl](https://gitlab.gnome.org/GNOME/gnome-remote-desktop/-/blob/master/man/grdctl.txt) gnome- remote-desktop control utility to facilitate screen broadcasting from the Epoptes gui.py interface.
+A `vnc-wayland` shell script was developed that uses the [grdctl](https://gitlab.gnome.org/GNOME/gnome-remote-desktop/-/blob/master/man/grdctl.txt) gnome-remote-desktop control utility to facilitate screen broadcasting from the Epoptes gui.py interface.
 The appropriate gui.py modifications were also submitted as part of the pull request.
 The end result is that the screen broadcasting button now functions the same way under Wayland/GNOME as it does